-The TBF Vocal Artists are some of the finest early music singers in the Pacific Northwest.
-The Vocal Artists are both experienced choral artists as well as accomplished soloists and serve in both capacities at the festival.
-Members have sung at the Oregon Bach Festival, the Texas Bach Festival, with the American Bach Soloists, the Internationale Bachakademie Stuttgart and other leading early music festivals and ensembles.
+The TBF Resident Artists are some of the finest early music singers and players in the Pacific Northwest.
+The performers are both experienced ensemble artists as well as accomplished soloists and serve in both capacities at the festival.
+Members have performed at the Oregon Bach Festival, the Texas Bach Festival, with the American Bach Soloists, the Internationale Bachakademie Stuttgart and other leading early music festivals and ensembles.

 Leann Conley-Holcom, soprano